-In an acting video reel, the main focus should be on yourself.
+In an acting reel, the main focus should be on yourself.
 Avoid leaving lots of footage of other actors in an attempt to make the context clear.
-As Joe Gressis, a professional demo reel editor says: “Reels are decontextualized by nature.
+As Joe Gressis, a professional demo reel editor, says: “Reels are decontextualized by nature.
 Viewers don’t have to understand what’s going on in your scene; they only have to believe it.”

 Try to show your range in the reel as well.
-If you’re an actress, mix together as diverse roles as you can.
+If you’re an actress, mix as diverse roles as you can.
 If you’re a cinematographer, include scenes with contrasting moods and lighting.

 Also, make your reel as relevant to the position as possible.
-As you take part in different kinds of projects and grow your portfolio, it might be best to create several demo reels, each narrowly suited for a specific position.
+As you take part in different kinds of projects and grow your portfolio, it might be better to create several demo reels, each narrowly suited for a specific position.

 Keep your creativity to a minimum when it comes to the intro of your reel.
 Employers just want to see your skills and whether you’re a match for a given job.
 No special effects or flashy intros will persuade them to hire you.

-What’s important here is not to slam a music track onto your video once you’ve already finished editing it.
+What’s important here is not to slam a music track onto your material once you’ve already finished editing it.
 Instead, decide on the piece of music from the beginning and cut your demo reel to its rhythm.
 Here’s an example.